List of Indian Premier League centuries

 Virat Kohli is one of only two players to score 4 IPL centuries in a single season.
 (Note: The other being Jos Buttler.)
-He is also one of four players to score IPL centuries in back-to-back innings, (Note: The others being Buttler, Shikhar Dhawan and Shubman Gill.) and has the most IPL centuries with 8.
+He is also one of four players to score IPL centuries in back-to-back innings, (Note: The others being Buttler, Shikhar Dhawan and Shubman Gill.) and has the most IPL centuries with 9.

 Brendon McCullum scored the first ever century in the history of the IPL.

 In cricket, a batter reaches a century when he scores 100 runs or more in a single innings.
 A century is regarded as a landmark score for a batter, and his number of centuries is generally recorded in his career statistics.
 The Indian Premier League (IPL) is a professional league for Twenty20 cricket in India, which has been held annually since its first edition in 2008.
-Till date, 109 centuries have been scored by 58 different batsmen, out of which 30 are Indian players and 28 are overseas players.
+Till date, 124 centuries have been scored by 63 different batsmen, out of which 32 are Indian players and 31 are overseas players.
 Players from 12 of the 15 franchises have scored centuries, with the three franchises that have not had a player score a century for them being Pune Warriors India, Kochi Tuskers Kerala and Gujarat Lions.

-The first century in the league's history was scored in the inaugural match itself on 18 April 2008 at M. Chinnaswamy Stadium, Bangalore by Brendon McCullum for Kolkata Knight Riders against Royal Challengers Bangalore, scoring 158*, which is also one of the only two 150+ scores by individual batsmen in the league's history till date.
+The first century in the league's history was scored in the inaugural match itself on 18 April 2008 at M. Chinnaswamy Stadium, Bangalore by Brendon McCullum for Kolkata Knight Riders against Royal Challengers Bangalore, scoring 158*, which is also one of the only three 150+ scores by individual batsmen in the league's history till date.
 The highest score in the competition was made by Chris Gayle, who scored 175* for Royal Challengers Bangalore against Pune Warriors India.
 In the same game, he scored the fastest century in terms of number of balls faced, scoring 100 runs in 30 deliveries.
 The slowest century was jointly scored by Manish Pandey and Virat Kohli, both for Royal Challengers Bengaluru, reaching the milestone in 67 deliveries.